roataway/infrastructure-data/README.md

 Examples of use (activate the virtualenv via `source venv-getRoute/bin/activate` first):

-- `python getRoute --csv ../src/data/routes.csv --dst out` - Get all the routes specified in `../src/data/routes.csv` and save the resulting files to `out/` in the current directory.
+- `python getRoute --csv ../routes.csv --dst data` - Get all the routes specified in `../routes.csv` and save the resulting files to `out/` in the current directory.
 - `python getRoute -r 9478330` - Retrieve data about relation `9478330`; in this case the file name will use the `relation_id`, rather than the `upstream_id`.
 - `python getRoute --help` - See what command line args are available